mendix/docs/content/en/docs/catalog/register/automate-registration.md

 ## 1 Introduction

 The [Catalog](/catalog/) is a metadata hub for managing shared registered assets made available through OData services.
-Registering data to the Catalog happens automatically when deploying an app with a published OData service to the Mendix Cloud.
+Registering data to the Catalog happens automatically when deploying an app with a published OData service to Mendix Cloud.

 For people deploying to a (virtual) private cloud, you can follow the steps in this document to automate registration to the Catalog in your pipeline.

 ## 2 Prerequisites

-Before you begin, ensure that you have the following:
+Before you begin, make sure you have the following:

 * A working pipeline that deploys your Mendix app (see [Creating a Private Cloud Cluster](/developerportal/deploy/private-cloud-cluster/) for the first steps on deploying to a private cloud)
 * A [Personal Access Token](/developerportal/community-tools/mendix-profile/#pat) to access the Catalog APIs